Pensions, IRAs & 401(k)s

 Dividing Retirement Assets In Divorce

 We have experience valuing and dividing corporate pensions and government pensions, 401(k) and 403(b) tax-deferred plans, traditional and Roth IRAs, annuities, matured stock options, Social Security benefits and other facets of the retirement nest egg.

 Our attorneys can skillfully address retirement savings within the broader property settlement, including creative trade-offs to balance out the distribution.
 One option is for the spouses to go their separate ways with their own retirement accounts, making up the difference with other assets, debts or cash consideration.
 Another method is to apportion the accounts in advance of retirement through a qualified domestic relations order (QDRO).
 A QDRO splits the accounts equitably (but not necessarily equally) and without tax consequences.
 Our role is to make sure that the QDRO is fair and accurate.

 Your Fair Share In Division Of Retirement Benefits

 Depending on the facts and legal arguments, a court may acknowledge a spouse's separate property interest in pension and retirement funds accumulated prior to marriage.
 But Washington's community property statute is very complex, and the court might in turn award different assets to the other spouse.

 The only way to understand and protect your entitled share of the retirement pie is to hire experienced legal counsel.
-O'Brian & Associates practices exclusively in divorce and family law.
+Alpine Family Law practices exclusively in divorce and family law.

 Helpful News & Info